 - Pay the degree fee.

-- Submit to the Student Office the badge and completed academic record booklet (booklet containing all of their official exam grades, or libretto universitario in Italian).
-It will be compulsory also in case the examinations will have not been taken.
+- If you received them at the time of enrollment , submit to the Student Office the badge and completed academic record booklet (booklet containing all of their official exam grades, or libretto universitario in Italian), also in case the examinations will have not been taken.
 The documents can either be handed in personally or hand in by third party (without a proxy) at Student Office from Monday to Friday (9:00 a.m. - 12:00 p.m.) and Tuesdays and Thursdays (3:00 p.m. – 4:00 p.m.) in Viale Romania, 32, or sent by mail to LUISS Guido Carli – Student Office – Viale Romania 32 - 00197 Rome.

 Take note please: After filling out the request, it will no longer be possible to change the data therein except for the title of the thesis, which can be changed up to the upload.